How to create a project on My DataLake Services

 Step 4: Set the user limit

-After choosing the services, you get to decide the number of users your project can have.
+After selecting the services, you can set the number of users your project will have.

 Step 5: Finalize and submit the project request